 - Use a silicone spatula to scrape off the melted cheese on the pot’s side and mix it with what has not melted.
 Avoid leaving the melted cheese on the side, as it will burn.

 - Stir to accelerate melting.

-- Add a little evaporated milk or the mentioned substitutes and cornstarch to eliminate cheese separation when total melting starts.
+- Add evaporated milk, the mentioned substitutes, and cornstarch to eliminate cheese separation when total melting starts.

 - Stir to a complete melt.

-The most significant advantage of using a stovetop is the allowance to keep your cheese warm till ready for use.
+The most significant advantage of using a stovetop is the allowance to keep your cheese warm till ready.
 When using a saucepan, ensure it is made of nonstick material.

-Keep the heat low and use shredded or grated mozzarella cheese for even melting.
-Add vinegar, cornstarch, and milk of choice for a smooth consistency.
+Keep the heat low and use shredded or grated mozzarella cheese for even melting. to keep the cheese smooth, add vinegar, cornstarch, and milk of choice for a smooth consistency.